 Parameter Entity/Actor Specification Personnel Roster Imaging Facility Coordinator Each site shall, at the time of trial activation and prior to subject accrual, have the support of certified technologists, physicists, and physicians (as defined below), experienced in the use of FDG-PET/CT in the conduct of oncological clinical trials.
-Technologist Imaging Facility Coordinator Technologist certification shall be equivalent to the recommendations published by the representatives from the Society of Nuclear Medicine Technologists Section (SNMTS) and the American Society of Radiologic Technologists (ASRT) and
+Technologist Imaging Facility Coordinator Technologist certification shall be equivalent to the recommendations published by the representatives from the Society of Nuclear Medicine Technologists Section (SNMTS) and the American Society of Radiologic Technologists (ASRT) and should also meet all local, regional, and national regulatory requirements for the administration of ionizing radiation to patients.
+Medical Physicist Imaging Facility Coordinator Medical physicists shall be certified in Medical Nuclear Physics or Radiological Physics by the American Board of Radiology (ABR); in Nuclear Medicine Physics by the American Board of Science in Nuclear Medicine (ABSNM); in Nuclear Medicine Physics by the Canadian College of Physicists in Medicine; or equivalent certification in other countries; or have 3 years of PET experience.
+Regardless of certification, the physicist should have specific experience in PET and its quantitative use.

-Parameter Entity/Actor Specification should also meet all local, regional, and national regulatory requirements for the administration of ionizing radiation to patients.
-Medical Physicist Imaging Facility Coordinator Medical physicists shall be certified in Medical Nuclear Physics or Radiological Physics by the American Board of Radiology (ABR); in Nuclear Medicine Physics by the American Board of Science in Nuclear Medicine (ABSNM); in Nuclear Medicine Physics by the Canadian College of Physicists in Medicine; or equivalent certification in other countries; or have performed at least two annual facility surveys over the last 24 months.
-Physician Imaging Facility Coordinator Physicians overseeing and interpreting PET/CT scans shall be qualified by the ABR (Diagnostic and/or Nuclear Radiology) or American Board of Nuclear Medicine (ABNM) or equivalent within the United States or an equivalent entity appropriate for the geographic location in which the imaging study(ies) will be performed and/or interpreted.
+Parameter Entity/Actor Specification Physician Imaging Facility Coordinator Physicians overseeing and interpreting PET/CT scans shall be qualified by the ABR (Diagnostic and/or Nuclear Radiology) or American Board of Nuclear Medicine (ABNM) or equivalent within the United States or an equivalent entity appropriate for the geographic location in which the imaging study(ies) will be performed and/or interpreted.